jasonhanks/k8v/README.md

 A variety of output formats are supported by the tool.

 The following output types are supported:
-* brief - one line per matched resource
+* *brief* - one line per matched resource
-* default - one line per resource including details, as well as related resources one line per resource with details
-* full - one line per resource including details, as well as ALL related resources one line per resource with details
+* *wide* - one line per resource including informative details
-* json - a JSON formatted list of matching resources that can be processed by other tools that can parse JSON
+* *json* - a JSON formatted list of matching resources that can be processed by other tools that can parse JSON